mshafat/OpenSourceMarketing/Make Affiliate Marketing Work.md

 Therefore they need a system that keeps them focus...
 Ultimately skills pay the bills
 And the 2 skills that I mentioned are invaluable for affiliate marketers of all sorts...
+So to make affiliate marketing work you need the following:
+1. A proven product that's already selling
+2. Knowing who can be benefited from the product -- customer avatar
+3. Creating a lead magnet to solve an immediate pain and giving it free
+4. Gaining content creation and copywriting skills
+5. Going into the trenches and putting in the work

+I know it is overwhelming already... and you are thinking how can I learn all these?
+The good thing is you don't need to learn 100% of each of these...
+It is important to get 20% of the knowledge from 1-4 and only focusing on 5.

+For that you need a 6th step which is a Execution System that will be simple to implement and also move you forward.

+I think anyone can make affiliate marketing work.

+I will live by these and will report my results with you